Cactus Control

 Fill a sprayer with Picloram 22k

 Prepare a herbicide spray mix of Picloram in a sprayer.
 For spot applications using a handheld sprayer, mix 0.75 fl. oz. of Picloram 22K in 0.5 to 2.5 gallons of water to treat a 1,000 sq. ft. area.
 For acreage applications, apply 4 quarts of Picloram.
-We also recommend adding a spray marking dye, to mark plants that have been sprayed and to tell if you are getting a sufficient amount of herbicide on the green pads or stems.
+We also recommend adding a spray marking dye to mark plants that have been sprayed and to tell if you are getting sufficient herbicide on the green pads or stems.

 Once the Picloram solution is mixed, spray the solution on both sides of the pads and stems.
-There is no specific time of year that you can spray, however, the herbicide may not be as effective if it is too cold or if the Cacti are moist.
-Spray so the Cactus is wet, but the solution should not be dripping off the pads.
-Repeat applications are necessary to ensure the Cactus is totally eradicated.
+There is no specific time of year that you can spray; however, the herbicide may not be as effective if it is too cold or if the cacti are moist.
+Spray so the cactus is wet, but the solution should not drip off the pads.
+Repeat applications are necessary to ensure the cactus is eradicated.

 Prevention